 I’ve known Kiyoshi Martinez since we were both just wee babes in the #menswear scene on Tumblr (yes, Tumblr…it was THAT long ago).

-The Chicago-based PR pro gained style street cred through his blog, The Silentist, as well as for his hella-detailed and informative guest posts on Put This On (a menswear mecca if there ever was one.
+The Chicago-based PR pro-turned-men’s clothing specialist first gained style street cred through his blog, The Silentist, as well as for his hella-detailed and informative guest posts on Put This On (a menswear mecca if there ever was one).

-Since then, Martinez has put his passion to work with a role as a lead fit specialist at Proper Suit.
+Since then, Martinez has put his passion to work as a fit specialist with Hall Madden.
 If you live in the Chicago area and want to experience the luxury that is a custom-made garment, I highly recommend you get in touch.

 Men’s clothing specialist Kiyoshi Martinez shares a week’s worth of style:

 “One day I noticed that Jay Leno, Ralph Lauren and Kanye West all were fans of the washed-out denim-on-denim look and that there were multiple ways to interpret it: suburban blue-collar dad, faux-vintage Americana, and streetwear-influenced high fashion.
 On days where I don’t meet with clients at work, I dress down in jeans.
 I used to only wear dark, raw selvedge denim, but my friend introduced me to this brand and I loved the softness.”